Audio overlay in videos: A step-by-step guide

 What is audio overlay?

-Step-by-step approach to overlaying audio on video
+How to overlay audio on video using FFmpeg

 1. Understanding the timeline